Leadlegend/RCNN/README.md

 The evaluation part of this project is from [`Object-Detection-Metrics`](https://github.com/rafaelpadilla/Object-Detection-Metrics#asterisk) projects.

-You can check the evaluation results by first running `./script/test.sh` and then runing `python evaluation/pascalvoc.py`.
+You can check the evaluation results by first running `./script/test.sh`, which will run './evaluation/pascalvoc.py'